-I thought it might be helpful for people following my guide for installing macOS Mojave on Proxmox if I described my setup and how I’m using macOS.
+I thought it might be helpful for people following my guide for installing macOS Catalina on Proxmox if I described my setup and how I’m using macOS.

 Proxmox hardware specs